 Call out for Submissions to the Turner Contemporary Open 2021

-Subscribe to our mailing list to be among the first to hear about the Open 2021.
+Subscribe to our mailing list to be among the first to hear more about the Open 2021.

 Turner Contemporary turned ten years old in 2021.
 During the pandemic the arts and creativity have played a vital, and perhaps more visible, role in many of our lives.
 Back in 2010, we hosted an Open exhibition in a temporary space on Margate High Street that celebrated the creativity of the artistic community across Kent.
 To mark our 10th anniversary year, we want to hear from practicing artists living and working in Kent & Medway or those working nationally and internationally who studied in Kent & Medway.

 You are invited to submit work for an open exhibition which will span all four of Turner Contemporary’s galleries.
 Entries are now closed.
 The selection process is underway and all artists will be notified about their submission during the week commencing July 19th.

 Our aim is to celebrate and showcase the wealth of artistic talent living, working or trained in Kent; to include artists at all stages of their careers; to develop relationships with artists in or from Kent and to increase awareness of artists working in Kent amongst audiences outside the county.
 We want this exhibition to champion the ideas and creativity of artists living and working in Kent.